 Two NHS Health Technical Memoranda recommend the use of TMVs in the specification and design of new and existing sites.
 They are: HTM 04-01: The control of Legionella, hygiene, “safe” hot water, cold water and drinking water systems; and HTM 64: Sanitary Assemblies.
 They recommend the use of TMVs compliant with D 08 for most hot water outlets.

 Building Regulations Part G for domestic properties state that in new or materially changed homes, the maximum bath water temperature must not exceed 48°C.

 NHS institutions have a duty of care that requires hot water temperature to be controlled.
 Maximum temperatures are 41°C for handwashing and showers, 44°C for baths and up to 46°C only for supervised baths.
 Injury from scalding is on the Department of Health’s ‘never events’ list, which means it must never happen and can be prevented in public hospitals.
-The requirements of D08, an NHS Model Engineering Specification for TMVs, are covered by the TMV3 scheme.
+The requirements of D08, an NHS Model Engineering Specification for TMVs, are covered in the TMV3 section of the Buildcert website.
 These signify strong approval for the effectiveness of TMVs.

 Care homes may also have a duty of care requirement that can encourage them to use TMVs, both to limit the risk of scalding and to ensure that water is at a comfortable temperature that does not discourage hand washing.
 Where there are vulnerable residents bathing, BEAMA recommends the use of TMV3 valves.

 In schools, there is no legally prescribed setting for TMVs but there is a legal ‘duty of care’ obligation on the school to ensure that the facilities can be used safely.
 The temperature of the hot water at point of use should be based on a risk assessment that the school is required to undertake to identify potential risks and actions to ensure users will be safe.